 In March 2019, the Angels engaged a development consultant, Newport Beach-based Brooks Street, to help them look at opportunities as part of a potential agreement.
 In May 2019, the Angels added architectural, engineering and financial advisory firms to their consultant team.

 For Anaheim, we’re looking for a new lease that benefits our residents, businesses and visitors by helping us realize the vision of the Platinum Triangle — the area around the stadium and Honda Center.
 And, of course, it has to work for the Angels and all the team's fans.

 You can find out more below.
 As things progress, we'll update this site with more details.

 What's going on with the Angels and the stadium?

 The city and the team are in early stage discussions about a potential new long-term lease at Angel Stadium of Anaheim.

 We have talked with the team about a new lease on and off since 2013.
-The current round of talks was proceeded by a meeting between Mayor Harry Sidhu and team owner Arte Moreno in January 2019.
+The current round of talks was initiated after a meeting between Mayor Harry Sidhu and team owner Arte Moreno in January 2019.

 We expect discussions in October 2019 and throughout the rest of the year about a deal that works for our residents and Angels fans, with potential consideration of a proposed lease agreement in late 2019.